agorman/repbak/README.md

 **log_level** - Sets the log level.
 Valid levels are: panic, fatal, trace, debug, warn, info, and error.
 Defaults to error.

+**lib_path** - The directory on disk where repbak lib files are stored.
+Defaults to /var/lib/repbak.

+**time_format** - The format used when displaying backup stats.
+See formatting options in the go time.Time package.
+Defaults to Mon Jan 02 03:04:05 PM MST.

+**retention** - The number of stats that are stored for each backup.
+If set to less than 0 no stats are saved.
+Defaults to 7.

 ## HTTP